 Raised Doughnuts – What’s not to love about Mi Kim, Noodle the poodle, and hand-crafted doughnuts.
 Like many people, I love and appreciate the innovative flavors that switch up every month.
 And I maintain that a box of Raised Doughnuts is key to a productive meeting.

 Phnom Penh Noodle House – Long before I tried the food, I was inspired by the people and story behind this longtime culinary and cultural fixture.
-While the grand re-opening has been delayed, I have thoroughly enjoyed getting to know the badass women behind the business, and can’t wait to continue eating my way through their menu.
+I have thoroughly enjoyed getting to know the badass women behind the business and can’t wait to continue eating my way through their menu.

 Super Six – My mom is originally from Kauai, and I feel the aloha spirit every time I visit Super Six.
 Suffice to say I’m a big fan of the food, and an even bigger fan of owners Kamala Saxton and Roz Edison.